loiseaujc/NS2D.jl/README.md

 In two dimensions, the [Taylor-Green vortices](https://en.wikipedia.org/wiki/Taylor%E2%80%93Green_vortex) are one of the few analytic solutions to the incompressible Navier-Stokes we know of.
 It is quite often used for testing and validation of the spatial and/or temporal accuracy of Navier-Stokes solvers.
-The figure below shows the initial vorticity field (left panel) and the maximum pointwise error over time between the analytic solution and the one simulated using NS2D (right panel).
+The figure below shows the initial vorticity field (top panel) and the maximum pointwise error over time between the analytic solution and the one simulated using NS2D (bottom panel).

 ![](imgs/taylor_green_vortices.png)![](imgs/taylor_green_vortices_error.png)

 These results have been obtained with :
-- Viscosity `ν=1e-3`
+- Viscosity `ν=1e-3`,
-- Number of grid points per direction `n=128`
+- Number of grid points per direction `n=128`,
-- Fifth order accurate time-stepping with variable time step using `alg=Tsit5()` from [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)
+- Fifth order accurate time-stepping with variable time step using `alg=Tsit5()` from [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl),
+- Absolute and relative tolerances set to `abstol = 1e-8` and `reltol=1e-6`, respectively.

 ### Two-dimensional decaying isotropic turbulence